Omcc/module-username/README.md

-# Diglin\Username module for Magento 2 - BETA #
+# SWe\Username module for Magento 2 - BETA #

 Magento module which allows your customers to use a username and not only the email address as identifier

 **IMPORTANT**
 It's a BETA.
 Lots of things have not been yet implemented or is a work in progress.
-See the issues https://github.com/diglin/Diglin_Username2/issues/created_by/diglin.
+See the issues https://github.com/SWe/SWe_Username2/issues/created_by/SWe.
 For example checkout account creation with username doesn't work.

 ## Features